Adjoint divisors and free divisors: Images of stable maps

 One calculates that $D_0+A$ is \emph{not} free.

-\item In the case of stable map-germs of type $\Sigma^k$ for $k>1$, there are points where $D$ is isomorphic to the product of $D_0$ and a smooth factor.
-It follows that that $D+A$ also is \emph{not} free.
+\item Every stable map germ of corank $k>2$ is adjacent to the germ considered in the preceding example.
+That is, there are points on the image $D$ where $D$ is isomorphic to the product of the divisor $D_0$ we have just considered in \eqref{17b} and a smooth factor.
+It follows that that $D+A$ also is not free.

 \item If $D$ is the image of an unstable corank $1$ germ then in general $D+A$ is not free.